supermax-33/superfile-backend/ENDPOINTS.md

 **Error states**
 - `400 Bad Request` if no files are attached, a file type is disallowed, a file exceeds the size limit, or the space lacks a vector store.
-- `403 Forbidden` if the caller does not own the target space.
+- `403 Forbidden` if the caller lacks the `editor` role for the target space.
 - `404 Not Found` if the space does not exist.

 ### `GET /api/v1/files`
-Lists files owned by the authenticated user
+Lists files accessible to the authenticated user (viewer role or higher).
+Optional `spaceId` filtering enforces membership on that space.

 **Example Response**
 ```json